-GSA provides this plan as a tool.
-It does not establish minimum requirements for an acceptable plan.
+Notice to Offerors: GSA provides this model plan as a tool.
+You must adapt this model plan to fit your subcontracting situation.
+The plan is NOT a fill-in-the-blank form and you must remove instructional language.
+This model does not establish minimum requirements for an acceptable plan.
 The model reflects objectives GSA encourages contractors to adopt.
-GSA expects offerors to thoroughly review the requirements set forth in FAR 19.704, Subcontracting plan requirements, and FAR clause 52.219-9, Small Business Subcontracting Plan, before submitting their contracting plans.
+GSA expects offerors to thoroughly review the requirements set forth in FAR 19.704, Subcontracting Plan Requirements and FAR clause 52.219-9, Small Business Subcontracting Plan before submitting their subcontracting plans.